Applications due Saturday for Delaware County Fair Board election

-Eligible candidates must be at least 18 years old at the time of the election, which is held during the fair society’s annual meeting at 8 p.m.
+Candidates must be at least 18 years old at the time of the election, which is held during the fair society’s annual meeting at 8 p.m.
 Oct.
-14, at the Delaware County Fairgrounds
+14 at the Delaware County Fairgrounds

 Members will serve a three-year term and will help plan the county fair and other events.